tmhglnd/total-serialism/README.md

 # Missing Something?

 This library is a work in progress, and I'm always interested to receive inspiration, suggestions, enhancements, literature and more.
 Feel free to file an [issue here](https://github.com/tmhglnd/total-serialism/issues) and I will gladly look into it!

+## Powered By

+Total Serialism is a result of research in algorithmic composition with the Mercury livecoding environment.

+- Mercury has been granted funding from [**Creative Industries Fund NL**](https://stimuleringsfonds.nl/en/)
+- Mercury has been granted in-kind funding from [**Creative Coding Utrecht**](https://creativecodingutrecht.nl/)

 # License